andres19a/fm/readme.txt

        Check docs/license.txt for more information.

    Download:
-      The newest version of PHPFM is always availible from http://phpfm.zalon.dk/
+      The newest version of PHPFM is always availible

    Requirements:
        Check docs/requirements.txt for more information.